- Colour Patch Test

 Dye: Perform a strand test stand before proceeding to ensure you happy with results, proceed if you are happy.
 Totally saturate the hair, for even coverage gently comb into hair.

 Processing time: Place a plastic cap on your hair and leave the dye to soak in.
-Leave dye on for 60 minutes or more, the longer the better!
+Leave dye on for at least 60 minutes, the longer the better!
+We recommend leaving white dyes and toners on for several hours.

 Rinse: Rinse hair in cool water away from the face, preferably in a kitchen sink to avoid staining white tubs and your skin.